ELSOC/ELSOC.github.io/README.md

-# ELSOC-BMSCE
-Website for ELSOC BMSCE\
+# ELSOC (Electronics Society of BMSCE)
+## Welcome to the ELSOC Website

-ELSOC is a student community under the ECE department in BMS College of Engineering.\
+ELSOC is a student community from the ECE department in BMS College of Engineering.
-Welcome to the ELSOC Organizations page.\
-Student community under the department of ECE In BMS College of Engineering.\